jdmar3-comp426/a99-cpyswe/docs/endpoint.md

 ## /app/users
 READ a list of all users (HTTP method GET) at endpoint /app/users/

-Used when testing, and check whether the register, modify, delte, and record score work.
+Used when testing, and check whether the register, modify, delete, and record score work.
 The frontend HTML has a form element that will pass the user input to form.js, where the backend endpoint will be called, and it will interact with the database using the HTTP method GET and SQL method SELECT.

 ## /app/user/:id
 READ a single user (HTTP method GET) at endpoint /app/user/:id